 See: 魏 Wei

 A strong state during the early Spring and Autumn period, Lu had a cultural influence disproportionate to its size.
-Confucius was born and worked in Lu and the Spring and Autumn Annals uses the Lu calendar.
+Confucius was born and worked in Lu, and the Spring and Autumn Annals uses the Lu calendar.
 The power of the ruling family was gradually undermined by the nobility, and the state was annexed by Chu in 249 BC.

-An inhospitable and semi-barbarian state on the far western border of the Chinese world, Qin was forced by its lack of resources to pursue ruthless efficiency and military expansion.
+Situated on the far western border of the Chinese world, Qin was forced by its lack of resources to pursue ruthless efficiency and military expansion.
 Much of the Stratagems is effectively the story of the Qin conquest, and the stories end with the unification of the empire by the Qin dynasty in 221 BC.

-Founded by the remnants of the Shang Dynasty after its defeat by the House of Zhou, Song suffered from infighting within the ruling family starting in the mid fourth century BC, and was finally annexed by Qi in 286 BC.
+Founded by the remnants of the Shang Dynasty after its defeat by the House of Zhou, Song suffered from infighting within the ruling family starting from the mid fourth century BC, and was finally annexed by Qi in 286 BC.

-The state of Shu grew out of a culturally distinct civilisation centred on the Sichuan basin.
+The state of Shu grew out of a non-Huaxia civilisation centred on the Sichuan basin.
 While its military had participated in intra-Chinese conflicts during the Shang and early Zhou Dynasties, interactions declined with the power of the Zhou sovereigns.
 By the time of the Stratagems, Qin and Chu were the only state that maintained regular contact with Shu, with Qin finally annexing it in 316 BC.

 A cadet branch of the Jin ruling family that grew in strength after the main branch came close to wiping itself out during the Li Ji Rebellion, Wei gradually evolved from a fiefdom into a fully-fledged state.
-It enjoyed a brief period of success following political reform under the direction of Li Kui, but exhausted itself through a series of failed military expeditions aimed at conquering better land to the East.
+It enjoyed a brief period of success following political reform under the direction of Li Kui, but exhausted itself through a series of failed military expeditions aimed at conquering better land to the east.
 Not to be confused with 衞 Wey, which is pronounced similarly but spelled differently in English transliterations, purely to distinguish it from 魏 Wei.

 Xi was situated between Cai and Chu during the Spring and Autumn period, before being annexed by Chu in 684 BC as a result of a series of disputes centred on Xi Gui, the wife of the Duke of Xi.
-It became an important military stronghold within Chu.
+It later became an important military stronghold within Chu.

 A confederation of nomadic tribes whose territory covered much of Southern Siberia, possibly belonging to the same cultural group as the Huns or Scythians.
 They enjoyed mixed relations with the Chinese world to the South, engaging in sporadic conflict as well as continuous trade and occasional marriage diplomacy.
 The confederation grew more politically organised over time, particularly after Qin began to conquer their Southern territories.

 Situated in the far Northeast of China, Yan's capital, Ji (薊) eventually became modern Beijing.
 Yan spent much of the Warring States era engaged in running border squabbles with its neighbours, Qi and Zhao.
-It is notable for having - almost by accident - come closest to preventing the Qin conquest, when the Crown Prince dispatched an assassin who almost succeeded in killing Ying Zheng (who would later become Qin Shi Huangdi).
+It is notable for having - almost by accident - come close to preventing the Qin conquest, when the Crown Prince dispatched an assassin who almost succeeded in killing Ying Zheng (who would later become Qin Shi Huangdi).